filecoin-project/specs/src/algorithms/porep/stacked_drg.md

 ---

 This section describes *Stacked DRG PoRep* (SDR), the specific Proof-of-Replication (PoRep) used in Filecoin.
 In this construction, the prover encodes the original data into a replica and commits to it.
 An offline PoRep proves that the commitment to the replica is a valid commitment of the encoded original data.
+DEPRECATED: Most of the first half of the content is correct.
+Details of the spec of the second part should be replaced with the new spec from @jake.

 SDR has been presented by [Ben Fisch at EUROCRYPT19](https://eprint.iacr.org/2018/702.pdf).